samapriya/Planet-Batch-Slack-Pipeline-CLI/README.md

     new start date "**2017-10-26**" new end date "**2017-12-31**"

+You can also create a CSV setup for this as well with different days for each JSON file

+CSV Setup to update structured JSON.
+Note: the number of days is calculated from current date

 The slack bot is keeping track of all this and updates us too